 Whenever possible, the original materials of the building were retained and restored, including foundations, exterior brick walls, historic ornamental windows, and heavy timber roof construction.
 The ceiling is original, and was uncovered after five and a half weeks of working to remove the 16 coats of paint that had been used over the years.
 The eyebrow windows were uncovered and cleaned and now provide natural interior lighting.
 Green features of the restored building include an energy-efficient heating and cooling system, thermopane windows for insulation, low-flow toilets and sinks, and a wide roof overhang to shield out direct sunlight.

 A façade had been added to the building in the 1960s, robbing it of its original design intent.
 This façade was removed and the original entrance restored.
-One new design feature, the back deck, was added in order to provide an additional amenity and allow park visitors to have a “window on the park” where they could have lunch, use wireless Internet, or relax after a run while overlooking the park below.
+One new design feature, the back deck, was added in order to provide an additional amenity and allow park visitors to have a “window on the park” where they could have lunch, use wifi, or relax while overlooking the park.
 Another addition was a wheelchair-accessible restroom on the ground floor to accompany the renovated restrooms below.

 Just as significant as the building project was the ecological restoration of the adjacent landscape.
 The slope behind the building had significant erosion problems due to its steepness and the lack of herbaceous cover.
 As part of an erosion control project, the Parks Conservancy and its volunteers dug trenches to catch water, laid jute netting to hold soil in place, and new native plants like coneflowers and milkweed were seeded.

 Phipps Run is the woodland and wetland area that begins at the top of Panther Hollow near Carnegie Mellon University and leads to Panther Hollow Lake, marking the high point of the hollow.
 Its reestablishment was the essential first step in renewing the ecological health of the entire area.